Accessory Exercises for Squats – Introduction

 #10.
 Hip Thrusts

-A big squat needs strong glutes, and this is the exercise to build them.
+A big squat needs strong glutes, and hip thrusts are the exercise to build them.

-It’s also easy on your lower back, so it provides a nice break from heavy squats.
+It’s also easy on your lower back, providing a nice break from heavy squats.

 Lie on your back with your legs bent and feet on the floor.